 By using our fire pit glass calculator, you can determine the correct amount of fire glass you need to plan a successful fire feature project for any type of application.

 Quick Tip!
 We recommend a depth of 2" to 4" for most fire features.
 This should be enough to sufficiently cover the burners and piping, and evenly distribute the heat from the burners over the surface of your fire pit or fireplace.
 If you want to follow the recommendation, just input between 2 to 4 on the Depth field of the fire glass calculator below.
+For propane fire features, we recommend you use 2"-2.5".

 If you are going to use Silica Sand or Volcanic Ash use the following instructions to calculate how much you need.